Cuirassier: 16th and 17th centuries

 The first cuirassiers were similar in appearance to the fully armoured Late Medieval man-at-arms.
 They wore three-quarter armour that covered the entire upper body as well as the front half of the legs down to the knee.
 The head was protected by a close helm, burgonet, or lobster-tailed pot helmet, usually worn with a gorget for the neck.
 The torso was protected by a breast and back plate, sometimes reinforced by a plackart.
 The arms and shoulders were fully armoured with pauldrons, rerebraces, elbow couters, and vambraces.
 Armoured gauntlets were often abandoned, particularly for the right hand, as they interfered with the loading of pistols.
 Long tassets, instead of a combination of short tassets with cuisses, protected the front of the thighs and knees, and riding boots were substituted for lower leg armour (greaves and sabatons).
 Weapons included a pair of pistols in saddle holsters (these were the primary weapons instead of a lance), a sword, and sometimes a "horseman's pick" (a type of war hammer).
-Barding (horse armour) was not used.
+By the mid-16th century, barding (horse armour) largely fell into disuse on the battlefield.
+Therefore, it was more commonly used for ceremonial purposes such as parades or festivals.